 When employers don’t consider the lives of the people who work for them, they take away the worker’s best chances at growing.
 Everyone needs work to survive, but we all need work with stability, flexibility, and opportunities to excel.
 LaShay is just one of the many people in our communities, families, and our country who experience the inequity of an unpredictable schedule.

 Everyone deserves good jobs.
 Work should earn a living and build a future, not destroy workers’ health and families.
 Those who are without the opportunity for growth are falling short of the American dream.
 This is why LaShay’s greatest hope is to be able to take care of her family.
 With a little help from us all, we can raise our voices and stand with LaShay to push for predictable scheduling.
-Join Workshift to support the fight for good jobs for all.
+Follow Workshift and support the fight for good jobs for all.